Wolox/tech-guides/iOS/docs/kickoff/configure-ci/README.md

 - RUNNING_ON_CI
 ```

+Then, check that for every Env Var, you have the option `Replace variables in inputs?` enabled.

 To have `codestats` reporting in your project, first ask an administrator to add the project to codestats and add both the `CODE_STATS_TOKEN` and `CODE_STATS_URL` of the project as an environment variable.

 ## Run build manually